The De-Stress Diet

 Exercise is one of the best stress-busting strategies to use alongside changing your diet.
 Aerobic exercise boosts oxygen circulation and spurs your body to make feel-good chemicals called endorphins.
 Aim for 30 minutes of aerobic exercise three to four times a week

 Herbal supplements too can help reduce stress and one of the best studied is St. John’s wort, which has shown benefits for people with mild to moderate depression.
 Although more research is needed, the herb also appears to reduce symptoms of anxiety and PMS.

-Wellsprings Menopause Supplement contains herbs known to reduce anxiety and stress such as Ashgawanda, Damiana and L-Theanine.
+Wellsprings Menopause Capsules contains herbs known to reduce anxiety and stress such as Ashgawanda, Damiana and L-Theanine.